-Jayne Parker was named Executive Vice President and Chief Human Resources Officer for The Walt Disney Company.
+Jayne Parker serves as Senior Executive Vice President and Chief Human Resources Officer (CHRO) for The Walt Disney Company.
 In her current role, Ms. Parker is responsible for leading Disney's overall human resources strategy, global talent acquisition, leadership development, diversity and inclusion, organizational design and cultural development, employee education and development, compensation and benefits, HR operations and technology, employee relations, and security.
-As CHRO, she has changed the function, culture and impact of HR across the company to support its business goals and strategies as well as the needs and aspirations of its 180,000 employees around the world.
-She has worked with leaders across Disney’s many lines of business to build and manage an HR organization that reflects their dynamic needs and helps them achieve their goals and results.
-While Ms. Parker has been CHRO, Disney has acquired Marvel, Lucasfilm and Maker Studios, and has grown its global employee population by more than 30,000 people.
+As CHRO, she has changed the function, culture, and impact of HR across the Company to support its business goals and strategies as well as the needs and aspirations of its 195,000 employees around the world.
+She has worked with leaders across Disney’s many lines of business to build and manage an HR organization that reflects and supports their dynamic needs.
+While Ms. Parker has been CHRO, Disney has acquired Marvel, Lucasfilm, and a controlling interest in BAMTech, and has grown its global employee population by more than 30,000 people.
 Ms. Parker was named Executive Vice President and Chief Human Resources Officer for The Walt Disney Company in September 2009.

-Jayne began her Disney career in 1988, developing the programs that became a part of the Disney Institute.
-Over the next 20 years, she took on positions of increasing responsibility at Walt Disney Parks and Resorts, including Manager and Director of Disney University, Director and Vice President of Organization Improvement and Vice President of Organization and Professional Development.
+Ms. Parker began her Disney career in 1988, developing the programs that became a part of the Disney Institute.
+Over the next 20 years, she took on positions of increasing responsibility at Walt Disney Parks and Resorts, including Manager and Director of Disney University, Director and Vice President of Organization Improvement, and Vice President of Organization and Professional Development.

-Prior to joining Disney, Jayne was a consultant with Wilson Learning Corporation, where she was responsible for designing and developing media-based programs and management development seminars for education and assessment.
-During that time, products she developed were awarded first and second place by the International Television & Video Association.
+Prior to joining Disney, Ms. Parker was a consultant with Wilson Learning Corporation, where she was responsible for designing and developing media-based programs and management development seminars for education and assessment.
+During that time, products she developed were awarded first- and second-place by the International Television & Video Association.

-Jayne holds degrees in communications and education, a master's in instruction design and technology and an M.B.A., all from the University of Central Florida.
+Ms. Parker holds degrees in communications and education, a master's in instruction design and technology, and an M.B.A. − all from the University of Central Florida.